Hirosvk/Capstone/proposal/README.md

   - [ ] Users can search for Study Sets created by other Users
   - [ ] Each Study Set includes the following features:
     - [ ] List
-      - [ ] display the list of all vocabulary pairs
+      - [ ] display the list of all vocabulary pair
-    - [ ] Flashcards
-      - [ ] show each vocabulary pair at a time
     - [ ] Test
       - [ ] Test is randomly generated based on the Study Set
       - [ ] When User submits Test, the score is recorded in DB